 Never leave inflammable items in the shed.
 I’d suggest bringing your camping stove to the plot every time you visit.

 Raised beds create structure to your plot and are better for growing veg in.
 Get your hands on any scaffolding planks or boarding to fashion into raised beds.
-They create structure to your plot and are better for growing veg in.
 Or make it easy on yourself and buy raised beds.

 Above all enjoy the exercise, the fresh air and any crops you grow.
 Nothing tastes better than your own grown food.
 That's a guarantee.

-Remember, for all your allotment equipment requirements, Buy Sheds Direct – the UK’s leading supplier of all things gardening and allotments – is your one-stop shop and first port of call.
+Remember, for all your allotment equipment requirements from sheds and tool stores to greenhouses and cold frames, Buy Sheds Direct is your first port of call.